d-gebert/pingpong/README.md

 ## Installation

 Binaries ('compiled' Perl code) are provided for Linux and macOS.<br />
-Just download the respective binary for your operating system and run the program.
+Just download the respective binary for your operating system and run the program.<br />
+However, it might be possible to change permissions first, e.g. with: chmod 777 pingpong

 ## Usage